f5devcentral/terraform-aws-bigip/README.md

 Terraform module to deploy an F5 BIG-IP in AWS.
 This module currently supports 1 and 3 nic deployments using the AWS Marketplace PAYG license.

 **NOTE:** You will need to accept the AWS Marketplace offer for your selected BIG-IP AMI.
-**NOTE:** This code is provided for demonstration purposes and is not intentded to be used for production deployments.
+**NOTE:** This code is provided for demonstration purposes and is not intended to be used for production deployments.

 ## Terraform Version
 This modules supports Terraform 0.12 and higher